mavalos90/IH_final_project/README.md

 # IH FINAL PROJECT
-# :sushi: :taco:  NLP applications to Recommender System
+# :sushi: :taco:  Applications of NLP to Recommender Systems
 Repository of the Final Project in IH Data Analytics

 Miguel Ángel Ávalos Barrios